vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 Test your avatar locally before you host and use it.
 This step lets you check your avatar for any issues and fix them before you host it online.

 .. note:: Using these steps will not actually change your avatar in the metaverse, and should only be used for testing.
-If you want to change your avatar to something others can see, you need to first publicly `host your avatar <../host-avatar>`_ before you can `use your custom avatar <../../../explore/personalize-experience/change-avatar#use-your-own-custom-avatar>`_.
+If you want to change your avatar to something others can see, you need to first publicly :doc:`host your avatar <host-avatar>` before you can `use your custom avatar <../../explore/personalize/change-avatar.html#use-your-own-custom-avatar>`_.

 1. Copy your avatar's textures into the project’s textures folder.
 We support textures in either PNG or JPG format.
 2. Go to the folder where your avatar project is saved on your computer.
 Right-click the FST file and click copy.
 This will copy your FST file’s local path.